 May 28th, 2008

 Just over a year ago in April 2007 a delegation from Brighton visited Upper Fasayil in the Jordan Valley, West Bank, Palestine.
 They sat down with the villagers and planned to build a school, knowing that the the villagers were prohibited from doing any building, improvements or repairs by the Isreali Civil Military Administration*.
-To see more photos and Read the rest of this entry »
+Read the rest of this entry »

 May 19th, 2008